lehtiolab/verkstad_server/README.md

 ## Can I also use it?
 Sure!
 Just clone the repo to your server, build the docker image and start it according to `rundocker.sh`.
-Then you can design your own fronend or use [this one](https://github.com/mtstahl/verkstad_client).
+Then you can design your own frontend or use [this one](https://github.com/mtstahl/verkstad_client).

 Of course zou can also directly use the docker image from the